War of the Dimensions

 Defender wasn’t in a mood to rehash old history.
 Only one incident mattered today: the time Destroyer united with the heroes against the Gadroon invasion.
 Still Earth’s most perilous hour, forty years of breakneck escapes later.
 Defender had been a small child at the time, a wide-eyed boy staring at the saucers on television.
 “Let’s just say the fate of the world deserves restraint.
 Mutual restraint.”
 Defender finally said.

 “Just as Paris is worth a mass,” Destroyer said, quoting Henry IV of France, the Huguenot who converted to Catholicism to win the French throne.
 “Of course, they killed him anyway.
 The lesser assassinating the great.
-But that's the pattern of the years: the great are always assailed by the lesser.
+Such is the pattern of the years: the great are always assailed by the lesser.
 But I can hardly expect an American to know real history.
 Henry was neither a cowboy nor a President.”

 “Henry of Navarre.
 Converted to Catholicism and ascended to the kingship in 1594.”
 Defender said.
 “A contemporary of Elizabeth the first of England.
 Assassinated in 1610 by a Catholic fanatic.
 One of the greatest kings in European history.”